cmarquardt/docker-gitlab-ce-subgit/README.md

 ## Tags

 Note that the tag `:latest` is automatically build from the official GitLab repository; whenever GitlabHQ decides to push a new (even experimental) image.
 I handle versioned tags manually, based on officially tagged images as available in the Official GitLab repository.
 Should I forget to update, please raise a ticket at github.
 Thanks!

+## SubGit Versions

+Starting with the image for v8.7 of GitLab, the SubGit included in this image is at v3.1.2.
+For a while, I'll be maintaining an alternate image with the older v3.0.0 of SubGit included.
+The images can be distinguished by their tags, e.g.:

+    gitlab-ce-subgit:8.7.0-ce.0:        GitLab v8.7.0 (CE), SubGit v3.1.2
+    gitlab-ce-subgit:8.7.0-ce.0-3.0.0:  GitLab v8.7.0 (CE), SubGit v3.0.0

+The `:latest` image is also using SubGit v3.1.2.

 ## Related